 1. Read data

 Read the data into your computer memory appropriately.
-GNU Radio complex is single-precision float, marshalled as real/imag pairs of 4 byte floats.
+GNU Radio complex is single-precision float, marshaled as real/imag pairs of 4 byte floats.

-- Matlab: read GNU Radio complex data with this function that reshapes and casts the data appropriately.
+- Matlab: read GNU Radio complex data with read_complex_binary.m that reshapes and casts the data appropriately.